kuchejak/obsidian-bible-linker-plugin/README.md

 - 1 file = 1 chapter
 - Verse is marked with heading (any level), verse text is on the next line after said heading

-## Link format
-- File names are deduced from the link you enter:
-  - if your file is named "Gen 1", you will have to enter "Gen 1,1-4"
-  - if your file is named "Genesis 1", you will have to enter "Genesis 1,1-4"
-  - *exception*: if your file is named "Gen-01", you can type either "Gen-01,1-4" or "Gen 1,1-4"

-## Wrong verses are linked?
-- Go to Plugin settings and change "Verse offset" accordingly.

 ### Example File
 ```md
 # Name of chapter (or some other text)